csanfilippo/csanfilippo.github.io/libs.markdown

 permalink: /libs/
 ---

-Here is the list of all the apps I've developed so far:
+Here is the list of all the libraries I've developed so far:

 * [SGPKit](sgpkit)